Stack Imports

 Templates in Imports

-Atmos supports all the functionality of the Go templates in imported stack configurations (including
+Atmos supports all the functionality of Go templates in imported stack configurations, including functions and Sprig functions.

 section.